History of Entrance Fees in the Great Smoky Mountains National Park

 Active Fees in the Park

 Although the National Park Service is unable to charge an entrance fee, there are a few fees that are in place to raise funds for the Great Smoky Mountains National Park.
 For many years, the park has charged fees for both front and backcountry camping.
-Beginning March 1, 2023, the GSMNP will also be instituting a parking fee.
-Known as the Park It Forward campaign, these new fees will be used as an important source of revenue allowing the park to maintain its services among the recent surge in visitation.
+In March of 2023, the Great Smoky Mountains National Park introduced a parking fee.
+Known as the Park It Forward campaign, these new fees are used as an important source of revenue, allowing the park to maintain its services during the recent surge in visitation.
+This way, park visitors are contributing directly to preserving the beauty of the campground!

 Our Smoky Mountain Campground

 As you plan your next trip to the Great Smoky Mountains National Park, learn more about our campground in the Smokies and all the exciting things to do in the area!
-We look forward to seeing you soon!
+We look forward to welcoming you back next year!